Zebrafish in 96-well plate for AI-enhanced high content microscopy

 Shigella is a widespread human bacterial pathogen for which there is no effective vaccine.
 Dr. Serge Mostowy heads a research team in the Department of Infection Biology at the London School of Hygiene & Tropical Medicine, United Kingdom.
 They have successfully developed a zebrafish model to study the cell biology of Shigella infection with the goal of developing therapeutic strategies to combat disease.
 Using this zebrafish model, Dr. Mostowy and his group have a growing list of published work on Shigella infection; however, much of their microscopy-based experiments were extensive and time consuming, often limiting the range of research questions they could explore.

-The team has now developed an automated microscopy acquisition workflow using the ZEISS arivis platform to design and train an AI-model which automatically identifies and captures images of zebrafish larvae in 96-well plates with the ZEISS Celldiscoverer 7 high-content imaging system.
+The team has now developed an automated microscopy acquisition workflow using the ZEISS arivis Cloud to design and train an AI-model which automatically identifies and captures images of zebrafish larvae in 96-well plates with the ZEISS Celldiscoverer 7 high-content imaging system.
 Larvae whole body measurements and/or specific regions of interest can be automatically analyzed and reported using ZEISS ZEN software.
 As one example, this new workflow was used in a study to monitor the growth and development of zebrafish mutant lines missing key septin proteins.
 The septins are a cytoskeletal protein family that Dr. Mostowy and his team believe could be exploited for host-directed therapies and Shigella infection control.

 • The Mostowy Lab and ZEISS Solutions Lab